 Dr. Brock is a crusading Minister who has dedicated himself to cleaning up the section of New York devoted to vice, the area known as the "Tenderloin".
-The ‘do-gooder' Reverend Brock is aided by a reporter, Tommy Howatt, with a hidden agenda of his own.
+The "do-gooder," Reverend Brock, is aided by a reporter, Tommy Howatt, with a hidden agenda of his own.
 Brock is unaware that Tommy, his supposed associate, is in league with a dishonest policeman, Lieutenant Schmidt.
 The two of them frame Brock with doctored photographs.
-However, in court Tommy, who has been converted to religion by a choir girl named Laura, admits the truth.
+In court, though, Tommy – who has been converted to religion by a choir girl named Laura – admits the truth.
 A cleanup of the area begins.
-Brock doesn't remain to witness the change - he moves his campaign on to Detroit.
+Brock doesn't remain to witness the change – he moves his campaign on to Detroit.

 Described as a "gay nineties" Guys and Dolls, Tenderloin is a must-produce for any theatre looking to produce Golden-Age Broadway musicals.
 A big, rousing, somewhat-risqué show with lots of dancing and the hit songs, "Artificial Flowers," "Little Old New York" and "Good Clean Fun," Tenderloin is a vintage show that still packs quite a punch.